vasole/pymca/doc/source/training/tertiary/index.rst

 Introduction
 ------------

 It can happen that the X-rays emitted by a sample element j excite other element i present in the sample up to a non-negligible extent as compared to the direct excitation process.
-The figure below ilustrates the case for secondary excitation.
+The figure below illustrates the case for secondary excitation.

 |img1|